Chart Color Schemes

 Delacombe Big Housing Build - Leawarra Neighbourhood

-The Victorian Government is delivering 181 modern, energy-efficient social and affordable housing homes in the Leawarra neighbourhood, Delacombe, Ballarat.
-The project includes a mix of one-, two-, three-, and four-bedroom homes with 7-star NatHERS energy rating and minimum Silver rating from Livable Housing Australia.
+The Victorian Big Housing Build is delivering 181 modern, energy-efficient social and affordable homes in the Leawarra neighbourhood, Delacombe, Ballarat.
+Replacing 66 ageing homes, the project includes a mix of one-, two-, three-, and four-bedroom dwellings with 7-star NatHERS energy ratings and minimum Silver level Livable Housing Australia certification.
 At least 5% of homes will be fully accessible for residents with disabilities.
-The redevelopment replaces 66 aging homes with new high-quality streets, upgraded open spaces, parks, shared trails, and improved pedestrian and vehicle connectivity.
-Community consultation was completed in June 2025, with civil planning applications expected between April-October 2025 and construction commencing November 2025.
-The staged development will see the first 78 homes completed in 2027 and the remaining 103 homes in 2028.
+Features upgraded streets, open spaces, parks, shared trails, and improved pedestrian/vehicle connectivity.
+Community consultation completed June 2025; construction expected to commence November 2025, with first 78 homes completed 2027 and the remaining 103 by 2028.

 Alluvium Winter Valley Estate